MithrilJS/mithril.js/docs/mithril.request.md

 			])
 		}
 		```

 	-	**any initialValue** (optional)

 		The value that populates the returned getter-setter before the request completes.
 This is useful when using the `background` option, in order to avoid the need for null checks in views that may be attempting to access the returned getter-setter before the asynchronous request resolves.

 		It is strongly recommended that you always set this option to avoid future surprises.

 	-	**any unwrapSuccess(any data, XMLHttpRequest xhr)** (optional)

 		A preprocessor function to unwrap the data from a success response in case the response contains metadata wrapping the data.

 		The default value (if this parameter is falsy) is the identity function `function(value) {return value}`

 		For example, if the response is `{data: [{name: "John"}, {name: "Mary"}]}` and the unwrap function is `function(response) {return response.data}`, then the response will be considered to be `[{name: "John"}, {name: "Mary"}]` when processing the `type` parameter

 		-	**Object<any> | Array<any> data**

 			The data to unwrap

 		-	**returns Object<any> | Array<any> unwrappedData**

 			The unwrapped data

 	-	**any unwrapError(any data, XMLHttpRequest xhr)** (optional)

 		A preprocessor function to unwrap the data from an error response in case the response contains metadata wrapping the data.

 		The default value (if this parameter is falsy) is the identity function `function(value) {return value}`

 		-	**Object<any> | Array<any> data**

 			The data to unwrap

 		-	**returns Object<any> | Array<any> unwrappedData**

 			The unwrapped data

 	-	**String serialize(any dataToSerialize)** (optional)

 		Method to use to serialize the request data

 		The default value (if this parameter is falsy) is `JSON.stringify`

 		-	**any dataToSerialize**

 			Data to be serialized

 		-	**returns String serializedData**

 	-	**any deserialize(String dataToDeserialize)** (optional)

 		Method to use to deserialize the response data

 		The default value (if this parameter is falsy) is `JSON.parse`

 		-	**String dataToDeserialize**

 			Data to be deserialized

 		-	**returns any deserializedData**

 	-	**any extract(XMLHttpRequest xhr, XHROptions options)** (optional)

 		Method to use to extract the data from the raw XMLHttpRequest.
 This is useful when the relevant data is either in a response header or the status field.

 		If this parameter is falsy, the default value is a function that returns `xhr.responseText`.

 	-	**void type(Object<any> data)** (optional)

 		The response object (or the child items if this object is an Array) will be passed as a parameter to the class constructor defined by `type`

 		If this parameter is falsy, the deserialized data will not be wrapped.

 		For example, if `type` is the following class:

 		```javascript
 		var User = function(data) {
 			this.name = m.prop(data.name);
 		}
 		```

 		And the data is `[{name: "John"}, {name: "Mary"}]`, then the response will contain an array of two User instances.

+	-	**Object<String> headers** (optional)

+		Additional headers to set on the request, if any.
+Each header is specified as a key-value pair.

 	-	**XMLHttpRequest? config(XMLHttpRequest xhr, XHROptions options)** (optional)

 		An initialization function that runs after `open` and before `send`.
-Useful for adding request headers and when using XHR2 features, such as the XMLHttpRequest's `upload` property.
+Useful for using XHR2 features, such as the XMLHttpRequest's `upload` property or `progress` event.

 		-	**XMLHttpRequest xhr**

 			The XMLHttpRequest instance.

 		-	**XHROptions options**

 			The `options` parameter that was passed into `m.request` call

 		-	**returns XMLHttpRequest? xhr**

 			You may return an XHR-like object (e.g. a XDomainRequest instance) to override the provided XHR instance altogether.

 -	**returns Promise promise**

 	returns a promise that can bind callbacks which get called on completion of the AJAX request.